 - Family history

-What can I do to prevent (reduce my risk for) stroke?
+What can I do to reduce my risk for stroke?

-The risk of stroke in the AFib patient is as much as 5 times greater than that of the person without the heart disease.
+The risk of stroke in an AFib patient is as much as five times greater than that of a person without this heart disease.

 Know your additional risk factors